-The information contained in this booklet relates to subjects and units that may be available in the 2024 Stage 5 Curriculum.
-Availability of subjects will be at the discretion of the Head of Senior School, Deputy Head of Senior School and the Curriculum Team in accordance with NSW Educations Standard Authority (NESA) and school requirements.
+The information contained in this booklet relates to subjects and units that may be available in the 2025 Stage 5 Curriculum.
+Availability of subjects will be at the discretion of the Head of Senior School, and the Curriculum Team in accordance with NSW Educations Standard Authority (NESA) and school requirements.
 The Stage 5 elective lines are generated after the students have made their choices.